 a) The Gibbs Sampling algorithm we described in class (and many other related approaches) assume independence of adjacent positions.
-This is not always a valid assumption; for example the bias against CpG di-nucleotides makes adjacent nucleotides non-independent.
-Develop an HMM representation of a profile that incorporates non-independence of adjacent nucleotides.
-What is the number of parameters in such a model?
-What is the complexity (number of parameters) for a full model that incorporates dependencies between all positions in a motif of length k?
+This is not always a valid assumption.
+How would you have to change the PWM in order to incorporate dependence between positions?
+What is the related complexity for a full model for a motif of length k?